vaisper/Calculator/README.md

 # Calculator
-it`s my fiest serious programm on android
+it`s my first programm on android